 We can all, however, agree upon this: The usage of many of our favourite tropical wood species has become more and more problematic over the last decades.
 That is why we have come up with the Local Wood Challenge (LWC).
 We want to highlight the fact that using only traditional tonewoods is not the only way to make a great guitar, and that sustainability has started to gain serious recognition as a seminal value in our trade.

 The Challenge is not only about avoiding the use of endangered tropical wood.
-Using local wood also leaves a smaller carbon footprint than using wood that’s been transported half way across the planet to your shop.
+Using locally grown wood also leaves a smaller carbon footprint than using wood that’s been transported half way across the planet to your shop.
 Also – by using local wood you have a chance to differentiate yourself from others, too!

 HOW are we doing the Local Wood challenge?

 This is where you, the luthiers, come in.
 Everyone is free to join or to decline.
-Your task is to make a guitar out of local wood.
+Your task is to make a guitar out of locally grown wood.
 This is not a competition, there are no prizes or rewards other than the experience and learning inherent in challenging yourself to try something new and different.

 The Leonardo Guitar Research Project with their study of using non-tropical, sustainable wood species in making acoustic guitars is an inspiring example of such development from recent years.
 There are useful resources on their website http://www.leonardo-guitar-research.com where they are creating a database of suitable European woods, sawmills and wood suppliers who can provide these and luthiers who are using non-tropical woods.
 You may want to check them out for more information.